YI-Z/getdata-014-project/README.md

 For data tidying, since the data set contains two different groups, one with X, Y, Z information, and one without axis information.
 Thus, original data set was subsetted into two groups.
 And for each group, all columns except subject and activity were gathered and then separated by “-“ into column c(“feature”, “type”, “axis”).
 For group without axis information, additional axis column with NAs was added.
 Then both groups were combined together to obtain the tidy data set.

+Finally the data set was arranged based on subject and activity.

 6. Write the data set with write.table() function.